 Board of Education Elects New Officers

-Michael Durso was selected by his colleagues on Tuesday, Dec.
-5, to serve as president of the Montgomery County Board of Education for the third time.
-Shebra Evans was selected as vice president.
+Shebra Evans was selected by her colleagues on Tuesday, Dec.
+4, to serve as president of the Montgomery County Board of Education.
+Patricia O’Neill was elected as vice president.
 Both officers will serve a one-year term.

-Mrs. Evans has worked as a financial analyst in the cable and energy industry since 1996.
-She received a degree in economics and finance from Tennessee State University.
-She has two children who attend MCPS.
+Ms. Evans received a degree in Economics and Finance from Tennessee State University.
+She has two children who attend MCPS schools.

 Ms. O’Neill, a resident of Bethesda, is serving her sixth term on the Board of Education and is currently the longest serving member of the Board.
 She has served as vice president and president of the Board several times, each.
 For the past year, Ms. O’Neill has served as the chair of the Policy Management Committee.

 Ms. O’Neill served as president of the Maryland Association of Boards of Education (MABE) and co-chair of the Washington Area Boards of Education.
 She has served on numerous advisory committees for education-related issues, including the Maryland Blue Ribbon Panel on Teen Pregnancy and the Maryland Comparable HSA Task Force.
 In 2009, MABE selected Mrs. O’Neill to receive the Charles A. Willis Award in recognition of her outstanding service at the local and state level.
 Prior to joining the Board, Mrs. O’Neill was active in the PTA in the Walt Whitman Cluster and served in various volunteer and leadership roles.

 Mrs. O’Neill is a graduate of Walter Johnson High School and has a degree in social science from Southern Methodist University.
 She has two daughters who are graduates of MCPS.